 In my opinion, real psychics, assuming they exist, were probably born psychic which meant they had troubled childhoods.
 The ability to see things others can't must have gotten them into all kinds of trouble with parents, peers, school counselors and psychologists and might even have gotten them at least medicated if not institutionalized.
 People who wake up one day and realize that they're psychic are the ones I'm the most skeptical about.
 While I've considered the possibility a person could be struck by lightning or wake from a coma and find they've changed and found they suddenly have psychic abilites, it is not that common of a story.

-This article comes to us from CJ Moshchetto, a friend of mine from E.N.E.M.I. paranormal group.
+This next article comes to us from CJ Moshchetto, a good friend of mine from E.N.E.M.I. paranormal group.
 I think this article covers something that I try to get people to understand all the time and he showcases it well here.
-CJ also writes for the Paranormal underground: http://theparanormalunderground.com/index.html
+CJ also wrote for the Paranormal underground: http://theparanormalunderground.com/index.html I am sad to report that we lost CJ to a heart attack on 4/27/ 2013.
+He was far too young to die and the paranormal field lost a great man.

 JESUS IN MY TOAST...